 Dr. Harry Lee Williams, President, 2010 - 2017

 - Dr. Harry Lee Williams became the 10th president in the history of DSU on Jan.
 10, 2010, after serving as DSU’s provost and vice president of Academic Affairs since July 2008.

 - Under his leadership, the University established a new vision statement –“As one of America’s most highly respected Historically Black Colleges and Universities, Delaware State University will be renowned for a standard of academic excellence that prepares our graduates to become the first choice of employers in a global market, and invigorates the economy and the culture of Delaware and the Mid-Atlantic Region.”
 At the same time, the University identified its Core Values as: Community, Integrity, Diversity, Scholarship and Outreach.

 - The University completed the construction of the new three-story Martin Luther King Jr. Student Center.

 - DSU achieved the support of the Delaware General Assembly and Gov. Jack Markell in the passage of the historic Inspire Scholarship Program into law as a state-supported program to benefit Delaware students who want to attend DSU.

 - DSU is recognized by the Association of Public and Land-grant Universities as the Land-Grant University of the Year in 2013 and 2015.

 - A new Optical Science Center for Applied Research is constructed on campus.

 Dr. Wilma Mishoe made DSU history by becoming the first offspring of a DSU president to serve in the same leadership position at Del State.
-Dr. Mishoe began her new chapter on Jan.
-2 as the acting DSU president.
+On June 15, 2018, the Board of Trustees voted unanimously to appoint Dr. Wilma Mishoe as the 11th President of Delaware State University, effective July 1, 2018.
+Dr. Mishoe served as acting DSU President from on Jan.
+2, 2018 to Jun.
+30, 2018.